If you think the wealthy make their money slaving over a desk like ordinary folk you’ll never be rich.

 It’s really the same for homeowners

-If you bought your house 10 years ago for $250,000 and it’s worth half a million dollars today, the bulk of your wealth is not from your savings and paying off your mortgage but from capital growth.
+If you bought your house 10 years ago for $300,000 and it’s possibly worth well over half a million dollars today, meaning the bulk of your wealth is not from your savings and paying off your mortgage but from capital growth.

-While the value of the average Australian home will once again double over the next 10 – 15 years, if you want a level of financial independence you need to invest in residential real estate like the “Rich” do.
+The value of well located “investment grade properties” will likley once again double over the next 10 – 15 years, so if you want a level of financial independence you need to invest in residential real estate like the “Rich” do.

 - I would buy a property that would appeal to owner occupiers.
 Not that I plan to sell my property, but because owner occupiers will buy similar properties pushing up local real estate values.This will be particularly important in 2015 when the percentage of investors in the market is likely to diminish.